Anon277ARG/gcp-backend-ha-lab/README.md

   <img src="Capturas GCP/VMs.png" alt="Panel de VMs en GCP" width="850">
   <br>
   <kbd>Figura 4</kbd> <br>
-  <em>"Screenshot of the Compute Engine panel showing the multi-zone implementation.
+  <em>"Screenshoot of the Compute Engine panel showing the multi-zone implementation.
 The absence of public IPs on the instances is observed to ensure perimeter security, allowing access only through the Load Balancer or via SSH/IAP."</em>
 </p>

 ### Instance Groups